Learn more about our impactLearn more about our impact

 In recent years, the Great Plains lost intact grasslands faster than the Brazilian Amazon lost rainforest.
 About 2.5 million acres were lost to crop production across the Great Plains in 2016, largely driven by shifting production of crops such wheat, soy, corn, and canola, according to WWF’s 2017 Plowprint Report.

 So what is WWF doing?

 WWF continues to work with the Mexican government, local communities, and partners to protect the monarch hibernation grounds in the Monarch Butterfly Biosphere Reserve, and to support sustainable projects that provide economic alternatives to the people who live in the monarch region.
 In the US, we’re also taking a variety of measures to help save the monarch butterfly migration.

 First, WWF is working with many leading US food companies and other environmental organizations to help farmers increase biodiversity on their lands and reduce the impact that crop production has on our environment.

 We’re also advocating for policies that help ranchers and farmers maintain healthy grasslands and implement conservation practices on working lands.
 By using cropland more efficiently, farmers can yield more crops per acre and limit the need for further expansion.
 And by planting more diverse vegetation between fields and alongside streams and gullies, farmers can also support pollinators while helping the land absorb heat-trapping greenhouse gases, store water, and keep soil, fertilizers, and other compounds from polluting nearby waterways.

 You can join farmers, ranchers, policymakers, and conservationists to help.
-We are asking everyone to join the Monarch Squad to get the latest news about these butterflies and to help the miraculous migrating monarchs by planting milkweed in their backyard.
+We are asking everyone to help the miraculous migrating monarchs by planting milkweed in their backyard.